 Workshop fee does not include:

-Cost of getting to Idaho Falls International Airport, alcoholic beverages, or gratuities.
+Cost of getting to Salt Lake City International Airport, alcoholic beverages, or gratuities.

 We shoot rain or shine unless there is lightning or other hazardous conditions.
 If we get weathered out we will be doing slide presentations, work-flow processing, or image reviews depending on individual needs.